bartvandebiezen/css-conventions/css-conventions.md

 See ['CSS: CamelCase Seriously Sucks!'](http://csswizardry.com/2010/12/css-camel-case-seriously-sucks/) for further reading.

-### Names of selectors or variables should follow 'BEM Methodology' honed by Nicolas Gallagher.
+### Names of selectors or variables should follow 'BEM Methodology' honed by Nicolas Gallagher

 - Enables you to write modular based CSS, which makes it easier to manage larger projects that last a while.
 - Name of an element is a combination of the surrounding block and element, divided with two underscores '\_\_'.